Health Care Reform Timeline

 • Individuals can’t be denied coverage for pre-existing conditions.

-• Children under the age of 26 can stay on their parents insurance.
+• Children under the age of 26 can stay on their parent’s insurance.

 • Income exclusion for Indian Tribe health benefits that were provided after March 23rd, 2010

-• ObamaCare cuts Medicare funding to hospitals and other health care facilities and then reinvests the money back into Medicare reform.
+• ObamaCare cuts Medicare funding to hospitals and other healthcare facilities and then reinvests the money back into Medicare reform.

 • Insurance companies can no longer discriminate for disabilities or domestic abuse.

-• The law imposes a 10% tax on tanning booths.
+• The law imposed a 10% tax on tanning booths.
 The concept is to tax and regulate products and services that are likely to cause people to need to use their health coverage in order offset what it costs to treat these individuals.

-• New Annual taxes on pharmaceutical companies.
+• New annual taxes have been levied on pharmaceutical companies.

 • Employers must list employee benefits on their tax form.
 This helps to determine whether the company will get tax breaks or credits for insuring employees.